pelizal1/qbb2022-answers/week14/README.md

 (metabat2) [~/qbb2022-answers/week14/bam_files/bins_dir $]grep '>' bin.6.fa | wc -l

 Q3C.
-There is variability in the sizes of the bins, but prokaryotic genomes are small, so it makes sense that the sizes of the bins are small compared to the number of contigs in the assembly.
+There is variability in the sizes of the bins, but prokaryotic genomes are on the scale of Mbp and the number of bp in each bin is on that scale. tr -s '\n' '' = to remove new line characters

+count the number of bp in the assembly wc -c assembly.fasta approx. num bp in assembly: 38856945

+to count the number of characters in each bin wc -c bin.6.fa

+bin		approx. num bp
+bin 1:  2752195
+bin 2:  2525551
+bin 3:  274280
+bin 4:  2356343
+bin 5:  1683938
+bin 6:  2910800

 Q3D.
 You could estimate how complete each bin is by seeing how much of the sequences in each bin